Manoj-Paramsetti/ASCII-MorseCode/README.md

 # Morse-Code
-  Encode or Decode the message
+  Encode or Decode the message using morse code
 ## Requirement
   Python3
   Works in Linux, Windows and Mac